build-trust/ockam-documentation/reference/libraries/rust/secure-channels.md

 // This node creates an end-to-end encrypted secure channel over two tcp transport hops.
 // It then routes a message, to a worker on a different node, through this encrypted channel.

-use ockam::identity::{Identity, TrustEveryonePolicy};
+use ockam::identity::{Identity, SecureChannelListenerOptions};
-use ockam::{route, vault::Vault, Context, Result, TcpConnectionTrustOptions, TcpTransport};
+use ockam::{route, vault::Vault, Context, Result, TcpConnectionOptions, TcpTransport};

 #[ockam::node]
 async fn main(mut ctx: Context) -> Result<()> {